Brad Fischer: Managing/coaching career

 After spending 1979 out of baseball, the 23-year-old Fischer was hired to manage the A's Short Season-A team in Medford, Oregon in 1980.
 In 1981, he piloted Medford to a Northwest League championship and earned Manager of the Year honors.

 After the season, he ran into Billy Martin at the Phoenix airport.
 Fischer recalls the encounter with the A's manager, who also served as the team's general manager at the time: "Billy saw me and said, 'Great year, kid.
 Where do you want to manage next year?'
 I said I had heard of an opening in Madison, Wisconsin.
 He said, 'The job's yours.' ...
 I was just glad he remembered it the next day."

 Fischer took the Madison club to a league championship as well, and in 1984, added another playoff appearance.

 From 1985 to 1987, Fischer managed the Double-A Huntsville Stars to three playoff appearances and a Southern League championship, with the likes of José Canseco and Mark McGwire on his roster (albeit briefly).

 He was promoted to the Triple-A Tacoma Tigers in 1988, where he managed for three seasons.
 In his final season, 1990, he took the Tigers to the postseason.

-From 1991-93, Fischer worked as an instructor in the A's minor-league system, after which he spent two years as assistant director of player development, working alongside Keith Lieppman (who is still working in the same capacity today).
+From 1991–1993, Fischer worked as an instructor in the A's minor-league system, after which he spent two years as assistant director of player development, working alongside Keith Lieppman.